 Clients and their customers can receive third-party funds in all unrestricted currencies supported by Currencycloud.
 You’ll find a list of frequently asked questions below.

-What is Currencycloud SWIFT Collections?
+What are Currencycloud SWIFT collections?

 Currencycloud’s SWIFT collections capability provides you with the ability to receive third-party funds from all un-restricted currencies supported by Currencycloud.
 When you’re ready, you can convert these funds to a required currency, at competitive rates, on your own terms.
 Whether you’re using our APIs or Currencycloud Direct, this is a straightforward and cost-effective way to collect money globally.